Cimy-wang/AM3Net_Multimodal_Data_Fusion/README.md

       ----> HSI_data (H*W*C1)
       ----> Lidar_data (H*W*C2)

--Start a Visdom server: python -m visdom.server and go to http://localhost:8097 to see the visualizations.
+- Start a Visdom server: python -m visdom.server and go to http://localhost:8097 to see the visualizations.

 ## Citation：
 -Please cite us if our project is helpful to you!